benfred/nmsbind/README.md

 nmsbind: Alternate Python Bindings for NMSLIB

-This project is a proposal of using [pybind11](https://github.com/pybind/pybind11) to build Python bindings for [the Non-Metric Space Library (NMSLIB)](https://github.com/searchivarius/nmslib).
+This project uses [pybind11](https://github.com/pybind/pybind11) to build Python bindings for [the Non-Metric Space Library (NMSLIB)](https://github.com/searchivarius/nmslib).

 NMSLIB is a great library that provides many different methods for calculating approximate nearest neighbours.